-8.1 We warrant that on completion of delivery in accordance with clause 4 and for a period of 12 months from the date of delivery (unless otherwise extended by the manufacturers warranty available through the technical data sheets on our website), the Goods shall:
+8.1 We warrant that on completion of delivery in accordance with clause 4 and for a period of 12 months from the date of delivery (or 24 months where specified against our products or unless otherwise extended by the manufacturer’s warranty detailed in our technical data sheets), the Goods shall:

 8.1.1 comply in all material respects with the description of the Goods comprised in the Quote (and any relevant Specification); and

 8.1.2 be free from material defects in design, material and workmanship.

 8.2 Business customers: We give no other warranty (and exclude any warranty, term or condition that would otherwise be implied) as to the quality of the Goods or their fitness for any purpose.